xCounsel/adminpays/index.md

 * A domain owner and/or an admin of disputed domian name may be found liable for the infringement.
 *

 # Why were we chosen to do this

 * We have unique knowledge: we have analyzed more than 250 domain disputes for a long time period.
-* We know: (1) actual court practice trends and (2) what factors should a claimant use to claim huge compensation.
+* We know actual court practice trends and what factors one should use to claim a huge compensation.
 * We regularly share our knowledge with others (see e.g. [this article](https://www.worldtrademarkreview.com/brand-management/domain-name-disputes-in-russia-how-get-most-compensation-in-court) of our team member).
 * We use the [legal database](https://github.com/xCounsel/kardamon/tree/master/English/premium) on domain disputes in Russia.